 1st year BSc curricula Biology, Forest and Nature Management, Animal Sciences, Plant Sciences prepares for this course, also suitable when you are presently active in the 1st year of these curricula.

-Note: This course will be given every other years in the evening (next time in periods 3 and 4 of 2020/2021).
+Note: This course will be given every other year in the evening (this year in periods 3 and 4 ).
 Please register for period 3 (registration for period 4 and exam in period 4 is done automatically).

 Considerable declines in insect populations are reported frequently and for various places on Earth.
 The motto of the laboratory of Entomology at Wageningen University and Research has long been: 'No life on Earth without insects!'
 Insects do not only provide the conditions for life on this planet but they are also an profound source of inspiration for people.
 Insects are delicious, important, beautiful, useful and provide important ecosystem services.
 What else do we want?

 This course provides a broad view of the role of insects in society with lectures by specialists at the boundaries of biodiversity, nutrition, culture, technical sciences, agriculture and entomology.
 There are ample opportunities to enjoy insects, if only we have an open mind for this.
 Insects can transmit deadly diseases but also help solving murders.
 Insects provide inspiration to artists, as well as the designers of men’s toilets.
 These and many more topics feature in the course ‘Insects and Society’.